 The authorized capital stock of the Company consists of 1,000,000 shares of common stock, with a par value of Ten United States Cents (\$.10) per share (the "Company Common Stock"), of which 874,584 shares are issued and outstanding.
 Other than the Shares, there are no other shares of any capital stock of the Company issued or outstanding.
 Each Share is validly issued and outstanding and fully paid and non-assessable and owned (beneficially and of record) by the Shareholders, and is free and clear of all Liens (other than Liens arising from the Shareholders' Agreement or securing Indebtedness, which Liens shall be discharged at or prior to Closing) and is not subject to, nor was issued in violation of, any preemptive rights or rights of first refusal or similar rights.
 Except as disclosed in Schedule 3.3, no shares of the Company Common Stock are reserved for issuance, nor are there outstanding any options, warrants, calls, puts, rights to subscribe, convertible securities or other rights (including, without limitation, preemptive rights or stock appreciation rights) agreements or commitments to issue, dispose of or acquire shares of the Company Common Stock.
 Except as disclosed in Schedule 3.3, there are no outstanding or authorized stock appreciation, phantom stock or similar rights with respect to the Company or any of the Subsidiaries.
-Except for the Shareholders' Agreement (which shall be terminated prior to the Closing) and the Shareholders' Agreement, there are no voting trusts, proxies or any other agreements or understandings with respect to the voting of the capital stock of the Company or any of the Subsidiaries or otherwise with respect to the capital stock of the Company or any of the Subsidiaries is subject to any obligation (contingent or otherwise) to repurchase or otherwise acquire or retire any shares of its capital stock.
+Except for the Shareholders' Agreement (which shall be terminated prior to the Closing) and the Shareholders' Agent Agreement, there are no voting trusts, proxies or any other agreements or understandings with respect to the voting of the capital stock of the Company or any of the Subsidiaries is subject to any obligation (contingent or otherwise) to repurchase or otherwise acquire or retire any shares of its capital stock.